bestia-dev/dropbox_backup_to_external_disk_2/README.md

 ## Development

-I need to have access to the external disk directory where the dropbox backup is and access to the dropbox.com.
+From inside the development container I need to have access to the external disk directory where the dropbox backup is and access to the dropbox.com.
-I wrote a new bash script to create a podman pod for that and named it "pod_with_rust_vscode_for_dropbox".
+I wrote a new bash script `rust_dev_pod_create.sh` to create a podman pod for this project and named it "pod_with_rust_vscode_for_dropbox".

 ## Open-source and free as a beer